codygreen/llm_api_server/objective3/README.md

 CMD ["uvicorn", "app.api:app", "--host", "0.0.0.0", "--port", "80"]
 ```

-In this file, we create a _builder_ container that downloads our text summarization model, then we create a new container with our API code and copy the AI model to our api container.
+Lets examine what is happening in this Dockerfile:

+- create a _builder_ container
+- install git-lfs so we can download the model
+- downloads our text summarization model
+- create a new container from the python 3.11 base
+- install our required python dependencies
+- copy our FastAPI application code to the container
+- copy our model from the _builder_ container
+- start uvicorn to host our FastAPI application

 With our _Dockerfile_ created and our code ready for deployment, we can create our API container using the following command: